pynomaly/mecoda-inat/README.md

 ## Project

-The `Project` object contains the information of each of the projects registered in [Minka] (https://minka-sdg.org/observations) and has the following attributes:
+The `Project` object contains the information of each of the projects registered in [INaturalist] (https://www.inaturalist.org/observations) and has the following attributes:

 | Attribute | Type | Description | Default value |
 | -------- | ---- | ----------- | ----------------- |